sixuanhan/nuggets/DESIGN.md

 	execute from a command line per the requirement spec parse the command line, validate parameters
-	initialize the 'message' module
+		if they are invalid, send error message and exit initialize the 'message' module
 	send a message to the server, requesting connection call message_loop(), to await the server
+		handleInput()
+		handleMessage()
 	shut down when the client tells it to clean up

 #### handleInput
 	read the keystroke from stdin